Salim Halali: Personal life and death

-Halali died at the hospital of Antibes on 25 June 2005.
+Halali was openly gay, living with his partner Pierre as early as 1949.
+He died at the hospital in Antibes on 25 June 2005.
 In accordance with his last wishes, his ashes were scattered in the garden of remembrance at the crematorium in Nice.

 In popular culture

 Salim Halali is depicted as one of the principal characters in the film Free Men, directed by Ismaël Ferroukhi, released in 2011.
 He is played by Mahmoud Shalaby, an Israeli Palestinian who learned French to play the role.

+Reception

+In his book Recording History: Jews, Muslims, and Music across Twentieth-Century North Africa, music historian Christopher Silver wrote that musicians such as Salim Halali, Samy Elmaghribi, Louisa Tounsia and Lili Labassi were some of the "most audible and influential cultural figures of an era of profound change and critical importance", as Morocco, Algeria and Tunisia were initiating their respective political future after the end of French colonial rule.
+As Silver added, "The records of these and other artists set the tone for the period in question."

+Tom Cohen, the head conductor and artistic director of the Jerusalem Orchestra East & West, summed up Halali's life and influence: